stujo/mappyjappy/README.md

 ===============

-A jQuery based demo app for Google Maps
+A jQuery based demo rails app with Google maps and geolocation

 #Usage